Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 I’ve been at it for a week and have removed over 33% of my followers, with much more to go.

 Stay on top of it by removing or blocking obviously fake or dishonest Instagram followers as they follow you.

-Now, this doesn’t mean you should go deleting all but your most loyal ten followers to get an engagement rate of 100%.
+Now, this doesn’t mean you should go delete all but your most loyal ten followers to get an engagement rate of 100%.
 That’s not the goal.
-Audience size is still a factor – you still want to maximize your reach – but you should also be looking at your engagement rate as a more important metric.
+Audience size is still a factor – you still want to maximize your reach – but you should also consider your engagement rate a more critical metric.
 Clean the spam.

 Objectively ask the question: Will this person add value to my community, or will they detract from it?
 This makes it easier to determine which Instagram followers to remove.